BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu16.04-a/bayeux-trunk_xubuntu16.04_report.rst

    $ ninja clean
 ..

-   and even to completely delete it to rebuild from scratch:
+   and even to completely delete and rebuild it from scratch:

 .. code:: sh